 About a cystometrogram

-A cystometrogram is a test which helps us to understand how well your bladder is functioning.
+A cystometrogram is a test to help us understand how well your bladder is functioning.
 It is used to measure how much urine the bladder can hold and how full it is when you have the urge to go.

 It involves filling the bladder through a catheter and measuring the pressures in the bladder.